kosmonavtika/zenit/README.md

 # Kosmos Reader

-Minimal firmware overlay for Kobo e-readers.
+Minimal firmware overlay for Kobo Mk7 eBook readers.

 ## To do